|Fellow volunteers Alyson and Dustin|

 |Volunteers Dana and Jose with medical student Danielle|

 Despite the restaurant’s awful food and trademark Dominican service (we couldn’t get anyone to even acknowledge us once we’d been served), it was nice to be at the beach and get to know each other.
-I hadn’t had much opportunity to hang out with volunteers who have gotten here since I arrived in the country, I was also excited to learn more about our visitors from MACLA.
+I hadn’t had much opportunity to hang out with volunteers who have gotten here since I arrived in the country.
+I was also excited to learn more about our visitors from MACLA.
 While we ate, a group of about ten more of them arrived and went straight to the beach.

 |Occupational therapist Eileen with volunteer Ashley|

 The rest of the afternoon we spent lounging on the beach and dipping in the sea.
-Unbelievably, we were hassled over and over for bringing out own rum and coke and even forced to dump out some ice that somebody went and bought that the nearest convenient store about 20-minute walk away.
+Unbelievably, we were hassled over and over for bringing our own rum and coke and even forced to dump out some ice that somebody went and bought at the nearest convenient store about 20-minute walk away.
 I tried to imagine the same scenario playing out amongst Dominicans at any other beach without resulting in fisticuffs.
 It was impossible.
 I resolved to never again visit that particular beach.